-- A6.1 Disruption to facilities and services can have a significant impact on both the accessibility of rail services to persons with reduced mobility and the confidence of disabled people and other passengers with reduced mobility in travelling on the railway.
-Where disruption does occur, operators must do everything possible to ensure that, wherever possible, passengers are able to continue their journey and are not left stranded. - A6.2 Operators must provide details of relevant policies and operational arrangements for meeting the needs of disabled passengers when dealing with the breakdown of facilities and services that can affect access to passenger trains and stations. - A6.3 This must include details of the operator's policy with regard to assisting disabled people in making connections when trains are replatformed at short notice, as well as information on policies and procedures relating to the provision of accessible substitute transport.
-Where substitute transport is inaccessible to some disabled people, alternative arrangements must be made, as set out at A4. - A6.4 Where passengers have booked assistance in advance through Passenger Assist that, because of service disruption, is no longer valid, operators must set out how they will contact those passengers to provide information on the use of rail replacement services, discuss the individual needs and preferences of those passenger and make appropriate alternative arrangements annannanna
+- passengers when dealing with the breakdown of facilities and services that can affect access to passenger trains and stations. - A6.3 This must include details of the operator's policy with regard to assisting disabled people in making connections when trains are re-platformed at short notice, as well as information on policies and procedures relating to the provision of accessible substitute transport.
+Where substitute transport is inaccessible to some disabled people, alternative arrangements must be made, as set out at A4. - A6.4 Where passengers have booked assistance in advance through Passenger Assist that, because of service disruption, is no longer valid, operators must set out how they will contact